AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-04-11-iq-level-smartest-people.md

     - smart
 ---

 See this list of the smartest people ever on Earth, listed by their level of IQ!
 With links to Wikipedia to read more about these genius.
-Purpose of this list is to inspire others and myself. `Smartness` will be determined by IQ number.
-IQ does not really calculate intelligence.
-Someone who does badly at IQ tests can be brilliant at other things, like arts, playing music, dancing.
+The purpose of this list is to inspire others and myself. `Smartness` will be determined by IQ number.
+IQ does not calculate intelligence.
+Someone who does badly at IQ tests can be brilliant at other things, like arts, playing music, and dancing.

 ---